Blendify/blender-manual/blender_docs/manual/sculpt_paint/introduction.rst

 ========

 Center on Last Stroke :kbd:`NumpadPeriod`
-   Center the View on the end of the last stroke.
+   Center the View on the average position of the last stroke.